Anna-Assistant/Anna/docs/PullRequestTemplate.md

 Please follow these practices while contributing to Anna.

+-   Make sure you add screenshots if applicable

 ## Creating New Pull Request ##

 All the practices are mentioned in the docs of the repo.